ajorgensen89/api_5/README.md

 A drop down menu for the user to select a category when submitting a blurb should of been implemented.
 This category would of offered a separate selection of fields to choose from for the user to filter out the posts.
 They would have been Spring, Summer, Autumn and Winter.
 This would of given the user at extra individual touch to the blurbs they could post and filter out by.
 For example, they could filter out and look at all the blurbs relating to 'Winter' category.
 Or they could have posted blurbs and selected a category for that blurb to be a 'Spring' time blurb.
 This would have given the user another filtering option then most votes and most followers.<br>

+A rating system could be added to the thread on each profile.<br>

+## Implementing ideas into a business scenerio.

+Ideas and concepted used on this website can be upgraded and implemented in different scenarios.<br>

+The down vote, up vote or love vote could help a business to identify what 'hot topics' users are enjoying, helping them filter out content for a website.
+This also gives the user, an appreciation of that particular website if they think it has an individual feel.<br>

+On top of votes and comments, giving the user an option to share the blurbs they enjoy with friends and family would help spread the websites popularity.
+They could be shared by email or on 'WhatsApp'.<br>

+The idea for a user thread came from being part of a 'Task Force' on games.
+All the users can have a running thread that other members of the 'Task Force' can see and also review or add to.<br>
 <br>

+User reviews could toggle open, and then be closed again from a button to take up less 'full time' space on the profile page.<br>

 <hr>